JamesMatchett/personalization-sdk-net/README.md

 ### Create PersonalizationClient instance

 The **PersonalizationClient** class in the `KenticoCloud.Personalization` assembly is the main class of the SDK that enables you to query the API.
 To create an instance of the class, you need to provide your **personalization API key**.
-You can find the key in the Development section of Kentico Cloud.
+You can find the key in the API Keys section of Kentico Cloud.

 ### Getting UserID and SessionID

 _User ID_ and _Session ID_ identify a specific visitor and his current session.
 These values are saved in a cookie and we provide methods to retrieve them in code.

 * If you have an ASP.NET MVC application, use the [KenticoCloud.Personalization.MVC](https://www.nuget.org/packages/KenticoCloud.Personalization.MVC) NuGet package.
 This package provides extension methods for the `HttpRequestBase` object, which is generally available in ASP.NET MVC applications.
 * If you have an ASP.NET Core application, use the [KenticoCloud.Personalization.AspNetCore](https://www.nuget.org/packages/KenticoCloud.Personalization.AspNetCore) NuGet package.
-This packages provides extension methods for the `HttpRequest` object, which is generally available in ASP.NET Core applications.
+This package provides extension methods for the `HttpRequest` object, which is generally available in ASP.NET Core applications.

 ### Basic querying examples